-- 1. In the cases referred to in Articles 16 and 17 the Board of Examiners can declare the results of the relevant exam or part in question invalid, as well as impose the following disciplinary measures: - a. a reprimand; - b. cancellation of the attendance of the course; - c. exclusion from the resit in the academic year in which fraud or plagiarism was committed; - d. exclusion from participation or further participation in one or more exams in the programme for a period of at most one year; - e. in serious cases of fraud, the Board of Examiners can propose to the UM's Executive Board that the student(s) concerned be permanently deregistered from the programme. - 2.
+- In the cases referred to in Articles 18 and 19 the BoE can declare the results of the relevant exam or part in question invalid, as well as impose the following disciplinary measures: - a. a reprimand; - b. cancellation of the attendance of the course;

+- c. exclusion from the resit in the academic year in which fraud or plagiarism was committed; - d. exclusion from participation or further participation in one or more exams in the programme for a period of at most one year; - e. in serious cases of fraud, the BoE can propose to the UM's Executive Board that the student(s) concerned be permanently deregistered from the programme. - 2.
 Repeat offences of fraud and/or plagiarism are considered an aggravating circumstance and may result in more severe sanctions.
 This also includes fraud and/or plagiarism in components/modules that were taken at other faculties or institutions of higher education.
 For this reason, UM Boards of Examiners can inform each other if fraud and/or plagiarism has been established in an exam (component) at another Faculty. - 3.
-Before the Board of Examiners imposes an appropriate disciplinary measure, or makes a proposal to the Executive Board, the student in question is given the opportunity to be heard. - 4.
+Before the BoE imposes an appropriate disciplinary measure, or makes a proposal to the Executive Board, the student in question is given the opportunity to be heard. - 4.
 If fraud or plagiarism is established, this will be included in the student's dossier. - 5.
 If, after investigation, it is ultimately determined that the student concerned did not commit fraud or plagiarism, no disciplinary measures will be imposed, their name will be removed from the correspondence about the alleged fraud or plagiarism and the correspondence will not be included in the student's dossier. - 6.
-The Board of Examiners does not grant exemptions on the grounds of study results obtained elsewhere while the student was excluded from participating in the programme's exams because fraud and/or plagiarism was committed. - 7.
+The BoE does not grant exemptions on the grounds of study results obtained elsewhere while the student was excluded from participating in the programme's exams because fraud and/or plagiarism was committed. - 7.
 A student who was excluded from participation in exams, or whose exam was declared invalid for a component/module due to fraud and/or plagiarism, is not eligible for an extra exam opportunity for those components/modules. - 8.
 In case of fraud and/or plagiarism in group assignments, all students in the group are in principle responsible for fraud and/or plagiarism.
 If it is unambiguously clear that only specific students have committed fraud and/or plagiarism, only these students will receive punitive sanctions but all are subject to corrective sanctions. - 9.
-In the event that the Board of Examiners suspects that a student has committed fraud and/or plagiarism in any way in any exam or exam component, the Board of Examiners shall be entitled to start the following procedure: the chair or a member of the Board of Examiners opens an inquiry into the established facts, and may call in an expert to do so.
-After this inquiry has been closed, but within 15 workings days after fraud and/or plagiarism has been reported to the Board of Examiners by the examiners(s), the chair or member will inform the members of the Board of Examiners, and give the student and the examiner(s) the opportunity to each state their case.
+In the event that the BoE suspects that a student has committed fraud and/or plagiarism in any way in any exam or exam component, the BoE shall be entitled to start the following procedure: the chair or a member of the BoE opens an inquiry into the established facts, and may call in an expert to do so.
+After this inquiry has been closed, but within 15 workings days after fraud and/or plagiarism has been reported to the BoE by the examiners(s), the chair or member will inform the members of the BoE, and give the student and the examiner(s) the opportunity to each state their case.
 The student may have an adviser accompany the student.
-If the Board of Examiners established that a student has committed fraud and/or plagiarism, the Board will declare the relevant exam/assessment and/or attendance registration null and void (label 0) and can impose a measure set down in the present article.
-The Board of Examiners will inform the student involved, the examiner and the Education Office regarding this measure and the reason on which the measure is based.
+If the BoE established that a student has committed fraud and/or plagiarism, the Board will declare the relevant exam/assessment and/or attendance registration null and void (label 0) and can impose a measure set down in the present article.
+The BoE will inform the student involved, the examiner and the Education Office regarding this measure and the reason on which the measure is based.
 This procedure shall take place in accordance with Article 7.12b of the Act (WHW).